Our Financials

-The Robert Wood Johnson Foundation (RWJF) is working to improve the health and wellbeing of everyone in America.
+The Robert Wood Johnson Foundation (RWJF) is taking bold leaps to transform health in our lifetime.
 Reflecting our Guiding Principles, “we act as good stewards of private resources, using them to advance the public’s interest with a focus on helping the most vulnerable.”

 Because we focus our philanthropy on meeting many of our nation’s most critical health challenges, we seek to avoid investments in companies whose businesses are predominantly related to the manufacture, sale, or distribution of firearms, alcohol, cannabis, or tobacco-related products.
 Additionally, because an important element of ethical investing is recognition of the importance of respecting human rights, RWJF incorporates human rights considerations in our investment decision-making process, examining the human rights positions and actions of countries.